 - Time savings;

 - Increased peace of mind;

 - Your research, legal as well as practical;

 - Drafting and editing of your documents and letters;

 - Thinking along with you when you plan your strategy;

 - Helping you plan and spotting matters you may be overlooking;

-- Taking notes during court hearings if I am allowed to be present as a McKenzie friend and sit next to you (and attending as a member of the public, if not);
+- Taking notes during court hearings when I am allowed to be present as a McKenzie friend and sit next to you (and attend as a member of the public, when not);

 - Obtaining documentation you need, including evidence, for example through subject access requests;

 - Endeavouring to find solutions that avoid having to start court proceedings (which can mean that I refer you to another party);